Arpit-Shah/ArtosDoc/docs/source/ConceptAndFeature/test-status.rst

 .. code-block:: Java
     :linenos:
     :emphasize-lines: 23
     :caption: : In this example test status is updated multiple time in single test unit.
-The most sever update out of all status updates will be considered as test unit outcome.
-In this example sever status update is **TestStatus.FAIL** so test unit outcome will be **FAIL**.
-Because there is only one test unit in the test case, the test case outcome is also **FAIL**.
+The most sever update is **TestStatus.FAIL**, thus test unit outcome will be **FAIL**.
+Most sever outcome of all test units (in this case only one) is considered as the test case outcome, thus test case outcome is also **FAIL**.

     package com.tests;